phax/as2-peppol/README.md

     * Added possibility to send a previously created SBDH (see [issue #5](https://github.com/phax/as2-peppol-client/issues/5))
     * Improved reusability of existing default values/classes in `AS2ClientBuilder`
 * v3.0.11 - 2019-11-03
-    * Updated to ph-bdve 5.1.14 with PEPPOL validation 3.9.0
+    * Updated to ph-bdve 5.1.14 with Peppol validation 3.9.0
 * v3.0.10 - 2019-10-11
     * Updated to as2-lib 4.4.5
     * Made the usage of `DataHandler` the default, but made it customizable.